3 Easy Steps to Help You Get Started

 Use our Preparing for the Unexpected one-pager to help you start thinking about your wishes for care.
 It has links to games, videos, podcasts, and more.

-One way to help you think and talk about what matters is to read books or watch movies.
+One way to help you think and talk about what matters is to read books, articles, videos, and movies.